Using UV Disinfection for Water Treatment in the Aquaculture Industry

 Utilizing UV disinfection in the aquaculture industry

-With water resources becoming increasingly scarce and polluted, Recirculating Aquaculture Facilities (RAS) and Shrimp & Prawn facilities worldwide are facing an increasing challenge of delivering large quantities of high-quality food.
+With water resources becoming increasingly scarce and polluted, Recirculating Aquaculture (RAS) facilities and Shrimp & Prawn facilities worldwide are facing an increasing challenge of delivering large quantities of high-quality food.
 However, by implementing sustainable technologies such as UV systems, chemical-free disinfection can assist greatly in overcoming these obstacles.

 By utilizing UV technology, RAS and Shrimp & Prawn facilities all over the globe have become able to meet the strict requirements for microorganism control in a chemical-free and sustainable manner.
 With UV disinfection, no unfavored compounds are introduced to the water, which means that the selected species can thrive in properly disinfected water with no potentially harmful substances present.
 Choosing UV offers the guarantee of a cost-effective and sustainable choice, able of accommodating extremely large flow rates while providing full monitoring control and overview of the facility.